Sakchyam Supported Heifer-MBL Lending Model Promote Cross-sector LinkagesMarch 4, 2020

 Heifer has already partnered with five other commercial banks – Laxmi Bank, Rastriya Banijya Bank, Agriculture Development Bank, Everest Bank and Himalayan Bank.
 The loan capital commitment from the six partner commercial banks is above NPR 4.2 billion.
 “We are following an improved model where these banks provide loans, mostly within the framework of Unified Procedure of Interest Grant for Concessional Loan 2075 to beneficiaries.
 To ensure that we reach a maximum number of beneficiaries, the working areas of the banks have been segregated without any duplication.”

-Out of the NPR 4.2 billion of loan capital committed, loan of more than NPR 475 million has been disbursed by the new partner banks and Heifer aims to facilitate deployment of the whole amount by the end of 2021.
+Out of the NPR 4.2 billion of loan capital committed, the new partner banks have disbursed loans of more than NPR 475 million, and Heifer aims to facilitate deployment of the whole amount by the end of 2021.
 Access to finance has become lesser of a challenge for Heifer and the affiliated cooperatives; their focus now is on the effective utilisation of the funds.
 “Our vision now is to develop frameworks, structures and programs that support our existing model by increasing proper utilisation of funds.
 Heifer wants to ensure that the end product of the capital deployment results in inspiring progress for farmers,” Karki shared.

 Heifer is confident that the capital commitment it has received from the partner commercial banks will contribute to a further increase in the annual income of all value chain actors, mainly farm enterprises, thus ensuring upward social mobility.